ibm-cloud-docs/devsecops/devsecops-release-notes.md

 {: #devsecops-open-v10.27.0-open-v9.46.0}

 Updated images for gosec and zap scans
-:   Updated gosec scanner to support newer go versions and zap scanner images have been updated to fix vulnurerabilities
+:   Updated gosec scanner to support newer go versions and zap scanner images have been updated to fix vulnerabilities

 ### Updates for DevSecOps version - open-v9.45.0 and open-v10.26.0
 {: #devsecops-open-v10.26.0-open-v9.45.0}

 `sbom-utility` update
-:   `sbom-utility` dependency verion is updated to 0.16.0 to support schema version 1.6
+:   `sbom-utility` dependency version is updated to 0.16.0 to support schema version 1.6

 Logging improvements
 :   Reused evidence is presented in tabular format